-If your Dachshund has ‘separation anxiety’, here are some suggestions that may help you come up with a solution.
+If your Dachshund has ‘separation anxiety’, here are some suggestions that may help.

 Downplay your Return

 Just as important as being calm while you leave the house, it’s just as important to NOT dramatize your return.

 While paying some attention upon arrival is okay, in my estimation if you overdo it – may lead to being over-anxious.

 More tips in a related article: